learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Learning_Spring_Data_JPA.md

 ## Step 1 - Initializing A Spring Boot Application
 You can use this [pre-initialized project](https://start.spring.io/#!type=maven-project&language=java&platformVersion=3.2.0&packaging=jar&jvmVersion=17&groupId=com.learning-software-engineering&artifactId=learning-spring-data-jpa&name=learning-spring-data-jpa&description=Demo%20project%20for%20Spring%20Data%20JPA%20&packageName=com.learning-software-engineering.learning-spring-data-jpa&dependencies=data-jdbc,data-jpa,h2,web) and click Generate to download a ZIP file, unzip it and open the project folder in your IDE.
 ## Step 2 - Launching H2 Console and Creating Person Table in H2
 The [H2 Database](https://www.h2database.com/html/main.html) is a Java SQL database.
-It is very fast, open source, light weight and great for learning purpose.
+It is very fast, open source, light weight and great for learning purposes.
 It is an in-memory database, meaning that every time you stop your application, the data stored in H2 during the runtime is discarded.
 We will utilize its browser-based console to inspect our database table.
+(We use H2 for its simplicity, if you want to learn more about working with a persistent database, read [this](https://www.baeldung.com/java-connect-mysql).)

 - Configure the H2 Console by copying the following code into `application.properties` under folder `src/main/resources`
 ```properties